 All Understand the Impact of the Harm

-- Victim shares the impact of the offense
+- If applicable, victim shares the impact of the offense

-- Offender is asked to restate how the victim was impacted
+- Participant is asked to restate how the victim was impacted

-- Victim acknowledges that offender understands how s/he was impacted
+- Victim acknowledges that participant understands how they were impacted

-- Board asks offender to state harm to the community and victim (if not present)
+- Panel asks participant to state harm to the community and victim (if not present)

-- Board member states how the community has been impacted
+- Panelist states how the community has been impacted

-- Panel asks offender about what though/feelings s/he had at the time
+- Panel asks participant about what thoughts/feelings they had at the time

-- Offender identifies and takes responsibility for his/her part in the incident
+- Participant identifies and takes responsibility for their part in the incident

-- Offender acknowledges without excuses that what s/he did was wrong
+- Participant acknowledges without excuses that what they did was wrong

 All Collectively Develop a Plan to Address the Harm

-- Victim states what s/he needs from offender to make amends
+- Victim states what they need from participant to make amends

-- Offender states how s/he might make amends to the community
+- Participant states how they might make amends to the community

-- Panel states what it needs from the offender to restore harm to the community
+- Panel states what it needs from the participant to restore harm to the community

-- Panel asks the offender how s/he would handle this situation in the future
+- Panel asks the participant how they would handle this situation in the future

-- All explore ways for the offender to avoid reoffending
+- All explore ways for the participant to avoid reoffending

-- All craft a feasible agreement that accomplishes the reparative goals
+- All craft an agreement that accomplishes the reparative goals

-- Agreement is signed by offender, panelist, and victim is given the option to sign
+- Agreement is signed by participant, panelist, and victim is given the option to sign